lorddev/devlords-org/org/p3-charter.md

 ### Rule of management

 Unlike other organizations, there will never be a time when there are development managers who don't actually write code.
 We will say right now: this is hereby forbidden in our constitution.
 Developers may rotate between writing code, QA, project management, and DevOps.
-But they will always rotate back into development.
+But when managers' terms are over, they must always rotate back into engineering.

 ### Ownership